-FELL ASLEEP AT THE WHEEL – MN CAR ACCIDENT ATTORNEYS
+DRIVER FELL ASLEEP AT THE WHEEL – MN CAR ACCIDENT ATTORNEYS

-Our car accident injury lawyers have seen many studies lately that focus on how sleep affects the ways in which our bodies function, and especially on how it impacts the brain.
+Our car accident injury lawyers have seen many studies lately focusing on how sleep affects the ways in which our bodies function, and especially on how it impacts the brain.
 New research confirms that lack of proper sleep has a severe impact on how the brain functions.

 ‘Sluggish’ neurons communicate inefficiently

-Activity in overtired brains is ‘sleepy’
+Activity in overtired brains is ‘sleepy’ leading to car crash

-The scientists cited some existing research that detailed some potentially catastrophic effects of sleep deprivation.
+The scientists cited research that detailed some potentially catastrophic effects of sleep deprivation.
 When drivers are tired, for example, their attention wanders because the neurons aren’t responding as efficiently as they should.
 “The very act of seeing the pedestrian slows down in the driver’s overtired brain.
 It takes longer for his brain to register what he’s perceiving,” says Dr. Nir.

 AUTO ACCIDENT INJURY LAWYER MN

-The primary focus of our top MN auto accident lawyers is to get complete compensation for our clients, including medical bills, lost wages, future care, and pain and suffering.
+The primary focus of our top MN auto accident lawyers is to get complete compensation for our clients.
+This includes medical bills, lost wages, future care, and pain and suffering.
 We can help you if the crash was caused by the other driver falling asleep, or if you are a passenger in a vehicle and the driver of your car fell asleep and lost control of the vehicle.
 Our best MN lawyers have also represented many people injured by a truck because the truck driver fell asleep or was too tired to drive safely.
-The consultation with a lawyer if free and we never charge anything unless you receive compensation for your injuries.
+The consultation with a lawyer is free and we never charge anything unless you receive compensation for your injuries.